facebook/fatal/README.md

 ## Requirements
+A compliant C++11 compiler.
+Currently tested under GCC 4.8, GCC 4.9, Clang 3.4 and Clang 3.5.

-There are no external dependencies in order to use Fatal as a library.
+There are no other external dependencies.

 ## Building Fatal